 - There's friendly fire.
 That is, if you shoot at enemy units that are fighting against yours, your soldiers will die too.

 Bows are the most flexible from ranged weapons.
 Their weakest point is their low penetration power.
 Therefore, they are more useful against light or medium units.
-On the other hand, they are cheap and excellent for wiping out enemy units from distance.
+On the other hand, they are cheap and excellent for wiping out enemy units at distance.
 If you don't know what to choose, choose them.

 Similar to bows; slings do less basic damage but more by penetration.
 Most important, they have more ammunition.
-Its optimal use is to stone the most powerful enemies from angles from which they cannot protect themselves with shields.
+Its optimal use is to stone the most powerful enemies from angles they cannot protect themselves with shields.

 More penetration power than bows, but slower reload.
-Take advantage of it and use them against the most armored units.
+Take advantage of it and use them against the most armored foes.
 Another point is that they can't use flaming shots, so if you intend to attack settlements be sure to take a couple of artillery pieces or archer units with you.

 In addition, crossbows are the easiest way to finish off heavy cavalry and enemy generals thanks to their penetration power and, thanks to the fall of bolts and the size of cavalry, they can shoot safely from behind a spearmen unit.